Historiomics/Historiomics/CourseMats/Bibliographies/README.md

 * The City Coat of Arms, Franz Kafka;
 * Des Tours de Babel, Jacques Derrida;
 * The Task of The Translator, Walter Benjamin;
+* The Return of The Baroque in Modern Culture, Gregg Lambert;
+* Baroque Reason: The Aesthetics of Modernity, Christine Buci-Glucksmann;
 * [...]